ericagol/script2gle/README.md

 I'm assuming that your `$PATH` variable has been updated accordingly so that you can call each of those in the terminal respectively with `gle`, `julia`, `octave`, `matlab` or `R`.

-**Side Remark** (*Ignore if using OSX or Linux*), if you intend to use transparency (see `fill` command), then GLE needs to be able to run with `cairo` option, nothing to be done on Linux (tested on Fedora) or OSX (tested on Yosemite) but I haven't tested it on Windows (but it should also work). \\
+**Side Remark** (*Ignore if using OSX or Linux*), if you intend to use transparency (see `fill` command), then GLE needs to be able to run with `cairo` option, nothing to be done on Linux (tested on Fedora) or OSX (tested on Yosemite) but I haven't tested it on Windows (but it should also work).

 A warning may be issued if you're using transparency in the draft mode (without the `-tex` option), and the font might be changed to agree with cairo.
-You can safely ignore this and if it bothers you, compile with `-tex` option.
+You can safely ignore this and if it bothers you, re-compile with `-tex` option.

 ### Quick notes on installing GLE